gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 5. Add the new PostgreSQL version to the full test suite
 6. Run a nightly test of the `gitlab-org/gitlab` repo against the new version of PostgreSQL
 1. Ensure that the package build includes both versions of PostgreSQL.
-2. For Helm installs, update the default postgres chart version if the default is changing.
+2. For Helm installs, update the default PostgreSQL chart version if the default is changing.
 4. Update user documentation

 ### Testing